Skip to content

 Assess your income and debt

 To get ahead with your finances long-term, it is vital to deal with debt.
 Giving away a portion of everything you earn makes saving extremely difficult.
+It’s like trying to collect water in a bucket that has a hole in it.

 What is your total credit card debt amount?